 Typically, schools provide guidelines for the kinds of outfits and footwear appropriate.
 In some cases, the reason for banning open-toed shoes and sometimes backless shoes is safety.
 Some administrations state that it is safer for the teachers in the school to have closed-toe shoes, especially when dealing with kids of that particular age.
 Still, that reason is not entirely solid as it is not every day you run into the broken glass all over the class floor or stub your toes consecutively.

 In some other cases, some schools allow the use of open-toed shoes with a requirement: Teachers who opt for open-toed shoes must have their toenails perfectly and neatly manicured.

 This leads you to wonder exactly what the fuss is about — being inappropriate or having ugly toes!
 Ultimately, it appears to be more of a tradition being followed than a real sense of being inappropriate or otherwise.

 Another way to find out if the opinion on open-toed shoes is unwritten disapproval is by looking around.
 From fellow teachers to members of the management, please pay close attention to what they are wearing.
 Should you spot the occasional open-toed pair of wedges or heeled sandals, then that could be your sign to don your pair.

 When you look up shoes for the warmer seasons, it would be hard to find suggestions that do not come in the typical heeled sandal or mule style…with open-toed cutouts!
 Your safest best lies in good old-fashioned flats, close-toed shoes, and pumps.
 Depending on what your school has to say about it, athletic shoes for non-PE teachers could also be a noteworthy addition to your collection of work shoes.

-In conclusion, there isn’t a huge problem with wearing open-toed shoes as a teacher.
-It can be deemed A-okay in certain schools, and if so, go for it.
-Other schools frown on it, and as such, you must obey the rules.
+In conclusion, there isn’t a massive problem with wearing open-toed shoes as a teacher.
+It can be deemed A-okay in certain schools; if so, go for it.
+Other schools frown on it, so you must obey the rules.